meew0/Lethe/README.md

 # Lethe
-Simple YouTube playback bot for Discord
+Simple YouTube playback bot for Discord.
+Warning: Lethe is absolutely not stable at all!
+It is likely to either not run at all or crash soon after running.
+If you experience anything like that, please report an [issue](https://github.com/meew0/Lethe/issues)!

 ## Dependencies
 * The ones in package.json